 Inflation Reduction Act Provides Transferable Energy Tax Credit Options

-The Inflation Reduction Act, signed into law on August 16, 2022, brings federal tax credit investment opportunities that don’t require tax equity structures and allow for the purchase and sale of certain federal tax credits like many states already allow.
+The Inflation Reduction Act, signed into law on August 16, 2022, allows for the purchase and sale of certain energy related federal tax credits, like many states already allow.

 Tax Credit Transfers

-Newly added Internal Revenue Code (IRC) Section 6418 established under the Inflation Reduction Act allows eligible taxpayers to elect to transfer the following credits (in whole or in part) to an unrelated third party as defined under IRC Sections 267(b) and 707(b)(1).
+Internal Revenue Code (IRC) Section 6418, established under the Inflation Reduction Act, allows eligible taxpayers to elect to transfer certain energy related federal tax credits in whole or in part to an unrelated third party.
+The third party must pay cash, rather than providing a note or other property in exchange.

 Federal Tax Impact of Credit Transfers

-What’s known thus far is that the cash payment to the transferor isn’t taxable income, and the payment by the transferee isn’t deductible as a tax payment or other business deduction.
+The cash payment to the transferor isn’t taxable income, and the payment by the transferee isn’t deductible as a tax payment or other business deduction.
+Any gain that would be otherwise recognized by the buyer because of purchasing a credit at a discount is also not taxable income.

 State Tax Impact of Credit Transfers